chopwave/nlog4excel/README.md

 # nlog4excel
-Call Nlog from Excel VBA and cell function.
+Call Nlog from Excel VBA and cell function with Excel-DNA.